 The view out over the valley and distant hills from the tent are breathtaking.
 It is simple comfort in a rugged and harsh landscape and although the views from your bed are inspiring, it's when you step outside you will get the overwhelming sensation of being one with nature.
 Also at night with minimal light and air pollution in this area, star gazing is a treat for your eye.

 Last but not least, the stunning pool overlooking the mountains provides a welcome treat after a full day of exploring the area.
 On booking.com Etendeka Mountain Camp gets an average rating of 8.9,

 Best time to visit

 With 300 days of sunshine on average per year, Namibia is truly a sunny place.
 Summer is from October to April and temperatures can reach 40 degrees Celsius (104º Fahernheit) which fall at night to cool levels.
 Average monthly temperatures range from 20 º C to 34º C (68-93° Fahrenheit) in summer.
 Average minimum winter temperatures range between 6°C and 10°C (43-50 ° F) at night and and average winter day temperatures between 18°C and 22°C (64-72°F).
 The rainy season is from October till April.
 The best time to visit would be from April til May or September til October.

 How to get there

 Damaraland is easily reached by any car on good roads.
-Arriving guests are met at the pickup point situated at Palmwag Lodge, where secure parking is provided, and transferred by game viewing vehicle the 18km to the camp.
+Arriving guests are met at the pickup point situated at Palmwag Lodge and transferred by game viewing vehicle the 18km to the camp.
 This limits the number of vehicles using the concession tracks.
 The transfer usually takes an hour and a half.